HamzahAsghar/Beverage-Sales-Analysis-by-Data-Visualization/README.md

 3. **State-Level Analysis:** Identifies top-performing states and their revenue contributions.
 4. **Brand-Wise Breakdown:** Interactive filters to analyze performance by individual brands.

-## Usage
-1. Clone or download this repository.
-2. Open the Power BI file to explore the dashboard interactively.
-3. Analyze sales performance across brands, states, and time periods.

 ## Recommendations
 1. Focus on high-revenue months (e.g., July, December) with targeted campaigns.